One law for me, another for you

 But one compensation emerged: we have food banks for the destitute.

-If you are happy to kneel before inane, irrational, grotesque colonial cruelty, ready to die for another nation’s wars, no one but you chose that destiny.
+If you are happy to kneel before inane, irrational, grotesque colonial indifference, ready to die for another nation’s wars, no one but you chose that destiny.